… or a short description of a quick&dirty hard disk hack

 UPGRADES !!
 YAY \o\ |o| /o/ !!!

-Few days ago I’ve received 3.5″ 2 TB SATA disk from my friend.
-I didn’t have much use for it since my box has only IDE, CF and USB ifaces, so it was laying on a bench without purpose.
+A few days ago I’ve received a 3.5″ 2 TB SATA disk from my friend.
+I didn’t have much use for it since my box has only IDE, CF, and USB ifaces, so it was laying on a bench without purpose.